LimeDrive/stream-fusion/docs/en/index.md

 ## Acknowledgements

-We would like to express our deep gratitude to the developers of the various plugins that make this completely French Stremio stack possible.
+We would like to express our deep gratitude to the developers of the various addons that make this completely French Stremio stack possible.
 Their hard work, creativity, and dedication to the open-source community have created a rich and diverse ecosystem for French-speaking users.

 Special thanks to the developers of: